RunawayGin/R.E.P.O-Save-Modifier/README.md

 **1. From Release (Recommended)**

-*   Go to the [Releases](https://github.com/your-username/repo-save-modifier/releases) page of this repository. <!-- Update link -->
+*   Go to the [Releases](https://github.com/RunawayGin/R.E.P.O-Save-Modifier/releases) page of this repository.
-*   Download the latest release suitable for your operating system (e.g., `.exe` for Windows).
+*   Download the latest release
 *   Run the downloaded executable.

 **2. From Source**